ittani/Python/README.md

 else:
     print("No, lion is not in the list")

-""" changing  items in the list """ thislist[1]="nooit"
+# Changing  items in the list
+thislist[1]="nooit"
 print(thislist)
 thislist[1:2]=["Ivan","Bafana"]
 print(thislist)
-#use append() to add items to the list
+# use append() to add items to the list
 Thislist= ["hate","love"]
 Thislist.append("wisdom")
 print (Thislist)